RindJLU/Quantum-Data-Compression/README.md

  expand exponentially.
 Thus, it is not efficient to implement such method.

 ####2.2 Improved QImR.
+As discussed above, the main reason why this method is not efficient is that the large amount of high dimensional controlled gates.
+To reduce this, it is worthy to notice that during the controlled operation, same operation is implemented to different positions.
+For example, if position |00> and |01> have the same color, we could only control the first qubit, let alone the second one.
+Hence, the number of controlled gates reduce from two to one, and the number of controlled qubits in the controlled gate also has a reducing.

+In generally, to implement the above improved methods, it is necessary to dividing different position into groups where they has the same color.
+In every group, calculate the Boolean expression and try to __minimize__ it.

 ####2.3 Example of improved QImR.
 A 2 * 2 image, which